CitraIT/check_data_exfiltration/README.md

 Get our students hands-on on basic data exfiltration techniques.
 This script for now only test connections with tor exit nodes, with both http(s) ports and other not well common service ports.

 ✨ How It Works
-In the file data.dat you will find the list of ip's and ports that i got when scanning a list of tor exit nodes.
+In the file data.dat you will find the list of ip's and ports that i've got when scanning a list of tor exit nodes.
 You can grab tor node exit ip's on: https://check.torproject.org/torbulkexitlist

 💈 How to Use It